 - At least one half-day’s availability spread over any given month

 - Ability to collaborate remotely (Zoom / MS Teams)

 Ambassador roles are limited in number and highly sought-after.
-If you are interested in joining our team of Ambassadors, meet the minimum requirements and are highly motivated with a desire to give back to the profession on a regular basis, please complete our online expression of interest form.
+If you are interested in joining our team of Ambassadors, meet the minimum requirements, demonstrate the CIPD values, and are highly motivated with availability (more often than not in the early evening), please complete our online expression of interest form.
 We’ll acknowledge receipt and advise you of any current or future vacancies.